What's Happening!!: Series changes

 The show changed significantly in the third season, with Raj and Rerun graduating from high school (Rerun after seven years, ostensibly due to a learning disability), with the two moving into their own apartment near the University of Southern California.
 Mabel King left the show (her character, in storyline, moved to Phoenix, Arizona, to "tend to a sick relative"), and Shirley moved into the Thomas household as a boarder and Dee's guardian.
 Also, several new recurring characters were introduced.
 The first was a basketball player whom Roger tutored and nicknamed "The Snake" (played by Leland Smith).
 The other characters were white police detective "Big Earl" Barnett (played by John Welsh) and his son "Little Earl" Barnett (played by David Hollander), who were neighbors in the apartment building where Roger and Rerun lived.

 What became the role of "Little Earl" was initially created to be filled by ten-year-old Gary Coleman at the suggestion of ABC President Fred Silverman.
 Silverman was a proponent of Coleman and, feeling that breakout stardom was around the corner for the young talent, wanted him added to the show.
 When Silverman left ABC in 1978 to head rival network NBC, he had Diff'rent Strokes created for Coleman; it ran for eight years and was highly rated.

 Cancellation

-During the third season (1978–79), Berry, still dissatisfied with his pay, again threatened to strike (as a result he did not appear in the third-season episode "Dee, the Cheerleader").
-Thomas supported and joined Berry in his efforts which led to a heated meeting with the executive producers, culminating with Berry accusing them of racism.
+During the third season (1978–79), Berry, still dissatisfied with his pay, again threatened to strike, and as a result he did not appear in the third-season episode "Dee, the Cheerleader".
+Thomas supported and joined Berry in his efforts, which led to a heated meeting with the executive producers, culminating with Berry accusing them of racism.
 Unable to come to terms, the producers opted to cancel the series.

 What's Happening!! aired its last episode on April 28, 1979.
 A year later, Hemphill starred in her own sitcom, One in a Million, which premiered in January 1980 and ended on July 23, 1980, after being on ABC for several months.